-The Detroit Publishing Company was an American photographic publishing firm best known for its large assortment of photochrom color postcards and prints.
-First called the Detroit Photographic Company, it was launched in the late 1890’s by Detroit, Michigan businessman and publisher William A. Livingstone, Jr., and photographer and photo-publisher Edwin H. Husher.
+The Detroit Publishing Company was an American photographic publishing firm best known for its large assortment of photochrom-color postcards and prints.
+First called the Detroit Photographic Company, it was launched in the late 1890s by Detroit, Michigan businessman and publisher William A. Livingstone, Jr., and photographer and photo-publisher Edwin H. Husher.

 Prominent subjects include buildings and views in towns and cities, colleges and universities, battleships and yachts, resorts, natural landmarks, and industry.

-Late in 1897, Livingstone persuaded the accomplished American landscape photographer, William Henry Jackson, to join the firm.
+In 1897, Livingstone persuaded the accomplished American landscape photographer, William Henry Jackson, to join the firm.
 This added the thousands of negatives produced by Jackson to the Detroit Publishing Company’s inventory.
 Jackson moved to Nebraska after the Civil War and was active in the West from about 1870 to about 1890.
 His photographs for the U.S. Geological and Geographic Survey of the Territories influenced the establishment of Yellowstone and other early national parks.
 Jackson’s collection included city and town views, images of prominent buildings, scenes along railroad lines, views of hotels, and landscapes, especially in the American West.

-In 1898, William Henry Jackson became president of the company and in 1903, also became the plant manager, leaving him with less time to travel and take photographs.
+In 1898, William Henry Jackson became president of the company and, in 1903, also became the plant manager, leaving him with less time to travel and take photographs.
 The firm was known as the Detroit Photographic Co. until 1905 when it became the Detroit Publishing Company.

-In about 1910, the company expanded its inventory and during its height drew upon 40,000 negatives for its publishing effort, and had sales of seven million prints annually.
+In about 1910, the company expanded its inventory and, during its height, drew upon 40,000 negatives for its publishing effort and had sales of seven million prints annually.
 At this time, it also employed about 40 artists and more than a dozen traveling salesmen.

-With the declining sale of photographs and postcards during World War I, and the introduction of new and cheaper printing methods used by competing firms, the Detroit Publishing Company went into receivership in 1924.
+With the declining sale of photographs and postcards during World War I and the introduction of new and cheaper printing methods used by competing firms, the Detroit Publishing Company went into receivership in 1924.
 Jackson left the company the same year.
-Its assets were liquidated in 1932, but, Jackson kept the negatives.
+Its assets were liquidated in 1932, but Jackson kept the negatives.

-Primary Source: Library of Congress
+Source: Library of Congress